jacksight/xina520_official_jailbreak/FIXES.md

 ### The latest XinaA15 app states that ["your jailbreak environment is lower than the latest version"](https://user-images.githubusercontent.com/73033672/221590481-c5a0cf9a-6123-498c-b69c-35c8910e6528.PNG)
 This happens when you're updating from versions lower than 1.1.7/latest, and because of that it'll state that you need to reinstall the environment.
-- **Enable `Reinstall the jailbreak environment` and re-jailbreak**: Open XinaA15 → Tap the Gear icon (Settings) → Toggle `Reinstall the jailbreak environment` → Exit back to the main page → Tap "OpenJailbreak" or "Re-Jailbreak"
+- **Enable `Reinstall the jailbreak environment` and re-jailbreak**: Open XinaA15 → Tap the Gear icon (Settings) → Toggle `Reinstall the jailbreak environment` → Exit back to the main page → Tap `OpenJailbreak`

 ***